PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 [*] download   : internal_local_enum.txt -> /root/ctf//internal_local_enum.txt
 ```

-I combed through the results and found that it was a linux host, specifically `Ubuntu 18.04.4`.
-That the host contained an additional unprivileged users with a shell, `aubreanna`, appeared to be running `docker`, appeared to be running a significant number of locally bound services and finally that the host appeared to be running jenkins as the `aubreanna` user.
-With the assumption being that one of these locally bound services was the jenkins portal.
+I combed through the results and found that the host contained an additional unprivileged users with a shell, `aubreanna`, appeared to be running `docker`, appeared to be running a significant number of locally bound services and finally that the host appeared to be running jenkins as the `aubreanna` user with the assumption being that one of these locally bound services was the jenkins portal.

 ```
 ====================================( System Information )====================================